gautemo/Gaute-Meek-Olsen/src/dev-blog/script-in-vue.md

 Building this, Vue throws the error:
 ::: danger Error
 Templates should only be responsible for mapping the state to the UI.
-Avoid placing tags with side-effects in your templates, such as script, as they will not be parsed.
+Avoid placing tags with side effects in your templates, such as script, as they will not be parsed.
 :::

 This is an easy fix, despite that googling the internet might send you down a harder path.
 Just add `type="application/javascript"` to your script tag.
 Fixed.